Ernanm280/Azure-network-protocols/README.md

 **2. Configuring a Firewall (Network Security Group)**

 I initiated a continuous ping from the Windows 10 VM to the Ubuntu VM (Private IP address) using the `ping -t` command in PowerShell.
-> [!NOTE]
-> This caused the `ping` to run continuously, allowing me to analyze the traffic in real time in Wireshark.
+This caused `ping` to run continuously, allowing me to analyze the traffic in real time in Wireshark.

 <img width="624" height="555" alt="image" src="https://github.com/user-attachments/assets/fc9719cf-d706-4871-8813-325d3d813736" />